Red Mountain Spring Ski CampsMarch 14, 2019

 The 550 Ski Holiday

-Offered on both weekdays and weekends with multiple lodging options, you simply must consider this 3 day 2 night backcountry touring program based out of either the brand new Red Mountain Alpine Lodge or the Powerline Yurt!
+Offered on both weekdays and weekends with multiple lodging options, you simply must consider this 3 day 2 night backcountry touring program based out of either the brand new Red Mountain Alpine Lodge!
 Highway 550 between Ouray and Silverton offers up a lifetime’s worth of classic ski tours and descents.
 From the mighty Red Mountain #3, to the North Facing trees of the Powerline Zone, and other classics such as Anvil Mountain and the Battleship down towards Silverton – San Juan Mountain Guides possesses possess unique knowledge about the terrain and seasonal snowpack – two of the most important criteria when planning for a rewarding day of backcountry touring in the area.
 Untracked powder skiing/riding is guaranteed!

 About the Lodge

 The reviews are in!
 There is truly no comparison to the premium and spacious off-the-grid timber frame structure, featuring all the amenities you would expect in a premium backcountry lodge experience.
 Chef prepared breakfasts, appetizers, and dinners are included, and there is also a licensed tavern on-site to enhance the aprés ski experience.
 Many hut trips require a lengthy approach which cuts into your valuable powder skiing time.
 While the lodge is remote, the location provides for three full days of backcountry skiing as there is only a short skin into the lodge facility where you can drop your gear and head out for the days tour.